Welcome to today's edition of the Rush 24-7 podcast.

 They want Ron Paul to keep pounding away at Santorum and Newt.

-They want Ron Paul to continue to get big numbers and take away any high second or third place finishes from Santorum or Gingrich or Perry or anybody else.
+They want Ron Paul to continue to get big numbers and take away any high, second, or third place finishes from Santorum or Gingrich or Perry or anybody else.

 Ron Paul is a conservative killer.

-Ron Paul kills the conservative vote, and Romney Camp wants him in there, wants him to stay in, encouraging him to stay in there.
+Ron Paul kills the conservative vote, and Romney camp wants him in there, wants him to stay in, encouraging him to stay in there.

-And in fact, depending on where you go, depending on what you read, who oh, even Sarah Palin.
+And in fact, depending on where you go, depending on what you read, who, oh, even Sarah Palin.

-The other day said, well, it'd be a big mistake to reject those Ron Paul voters.
+You know, they said, well, it'd be a big mistake to reject those Ron Paul voters.

 It'd be a Republican Party be making a huge mistake to reject the Ron Paul voters.

-A lot of his supporters are simply college kids who like his ideas on liberalizing drug laws.
+So the effort being made here to encourage people to reach out to Ron Paul's crazy anti-defense supporters, a lot of his supporters are simply college kids who like his ideas on liberalizing drug laws.

-Plus, there is the uh awareness on the part of some Ron Paul voters that he's the giant monkey wrench and they enjoy playing that role.
+Plus, there is the awareness on the part of some Ron Paul voters that he's the giant monkey wrench and they enjoy playing that role.

-So uh final push to get Romney now.
+So, final push to get Romney.

-This is from the Hill.com.
+This is from thehill.com.

 You are not going to like this.